Any link may be advertising for which I may get a commission if you buy, at no additional charge to you. See my Disclaimer.

 History of US National Parks

-On March 1, 1872, the US Congress established Yellowstone National park in the then territories of Wyoming and Montana.
-And the area comprised part of the American “Wild West”, of which many western (cowboy) movies were made.
+On March 1, 1872, the US Congress established Yellowstone National Park in the then territories of Wyoming and Montana.
+And the area comprised part of the American “Wild West,” of which many western (cowboy) movies were made.
 Significantly, Congress placed control of the park with the Department of the Interior.
-Subsequently, this action created more national parks in the US and, more importantly, in the world.
+Subsequently, this action created more national parks in the US and, more importantly, worldwide.
 Of course, other countries acted as well.
 Today, more than 100 nations maintain some 1200 national parks or equivalent preserves.

 The first 13 parks lie west of the Mississippi, created between 1872 and 1919.
 (Exception in a paragraph below.)
 Finally, in 1919, Acadia National Park in Maine came into being.
-National parks continue to be added with the most recent as of this writing, White Sands in New Mexico in December 2019.
+National parks continue to be added with the most recent as of this writing, New River Gorge in West Virginia in December 2020.

 The US National Parks remain a method of protecting special places from development.
 While many are known for the natural beauty and for the recreational aspects they provide, preservation is the main mission of the National Park Service.
 Preservation gained even more focus since the 1950s.
 In fact, 35 of the 62 parks came into being since 1956.
 Many of them have a low number of visitors.
 Especially the parks in Alaska.
 Their formation really meant to preserve the land, water, and wildlife.